TYPE DESIGN INFORMATION PAGE last updated on Wed Jun 19 02:20:07 EDT 2013

 • Manuscript fonts are generally spiky or angular; often irregular.

-• Transitional fonts are designs intermediate between faces that reproduce calligraphic manuscript hands and rectified, regularized typographical faces.
+• Transitional fonts are designs intermediate between typefaces that reproduce calligraphic manuscript hands and rectified, regularized typographical typefaces.

 • Modern fonts are regularized typographically.